Table of Contents

 - Pneumonia9

-These infections can irritate the airways, leading to excessive coughing as the body tries to expel the infectious agents.
+These infections can irritate the airways, which can mean excessive coughing as the body tries to get rid of the infectious agents.

 Allergies

-Allergies are another common cause of acute coughing fits.
-When the immune system overreacts to allergens such as pollen, dust mites, or pet dander, it can trigger an inflammatory response in the airways, resulting in a dry cough or coughing fit.10
+Allergies can also lead to acute coughing fits.
+When the immune system overreacts to allergens such as pollen, dust mites, or pet dander, it can trigger an inflammatory response in the airways, meaning you have to deal with a dry cough or coughing fit.10

 Asthma

-Asthma is a chronic lung condition characterized by inflammation and narrowing of the airways, leading to wheezing, shortness of breath, and chronic coughing.
+This chronic lung condition is characterized by inflammation and narrowing of the airways, leading to wheezing, shortness of breath, and chronic coughing.

-People with asthma may experience an asthma attack, triggered by various factors, including allergens, exercise, cold air, or respiratory infections.11 Therefore, it’s important to work closely with your healthcare provider to develop a personalized treatment plan to manage symptoms effectively.
+Asthma attacks can be triggered by allergens, exercise, cold air, or respiratory infections.11 Work with your healthcare provider to develop a personalized treatment plan to manage symptoms

 Chronic Obstructive Pulmonary Disease (COPD)